Today we’re going to share a complete step-by-step LumaFusion tutorial.

 This is your standard video editing timeline where you’ll drag in all of your footage and audio for editing.

-Now let’s import footage.
+Now let’s run through importing footage.

 How To Import Footage On Lumafusion